Xianxia: Relationship with other genres

 Xianxia is often compared to the wuxia genre, and the two share many similarities – both being set in a quasi-historical ancient China, featuring larger-than-life human protagonists, and struggles between good and evil.
 The main difference is that xianxia generally has much more metaphysical themes.
 The genre has a heavier focus on spiritual growth and mastery of superpowers, pursuit for eternal existence, fates and reincarnations, multiple realms of reality, and interaction with legendary creatures and spirits.
 Wuxia, by contrast, is grounded in the human world with few supernatural elements and mainly emphasizes martial arts, personal vendetta, treasure hunting, social justice, radical politics, and power struggles.

-Other variants of similar Chinese high fantasy exist as well, such as shenmo, which genearally refers high fantasy works that focuses more on deities, demons and other supernatural beings rather than humans; xuanhuan (玄幻, mysterious fantasy) generally refers to high-magic fantasy works that dispense with Taoist elements and have a less realistic setting; and qihuan (奇幻, strange fantasy' or 'exotic fantasy) are Chinese works set in a more explicitly Western-style fantasy setting, although generally keeping a Chinese mythological influence.
+Other variants of similar Chinese high fantasy exist as well, such as shenmo, which generally refers to high fantasy works that focuses more on deities, demons and other supernatural beings rather than humans; xuanhuan (玄幻, Eastern fantasy) generally refers to high-magic fantasy works that dispense with Taoist elements and have a less realistic setting; and qihuan (奇幻, strange fantasy' or 'exotic fantasy) are Chinese works set in a more explicitly Western-style fantasy setting, although generally keeping a Chinese mythological influence.